LMMS/lmms/plugins/zynaddsubfx/README.txt

 It is a realtime software synthesizer for Linux and Windows with many features.
 Please see the docs for details.
 Copyright (c) 2002-2009 Nasca Octavian Paul and others contributors
 e-mail: zynaddsubfx AT yahoo D0T com
 ZynAddSubFX is free program and is distributed WITH NO WARRANTY.
-It is licensed under GNU General Public License version 2 (and only version 2) - see the file COPYING.
+It is licensed under GNU General Public License version 2 (or later) - see the file COPYING.

     --==## PLEASE SHARE YOUR INSTRUMENTS/MASTER SETTINGS ##==--
               --==## MADE WITH ZynAddSubFX ##==--